 Agua de Jamaica, otherwise known as hibiscus tea, is a refreshing Mexican drink that is both sweet and tart!
-Learn how to make this easy agua fresca drink recipe that is a wonderful addition to a fiesta themed party.
+Learn how to make this easy agua fresca drink recipe that is also popular in the Caribbean and Latin America.

 Making homemade juices is a fun process for kids and a much better alternative to buying the bottled stuff which is generally really high in sugar.